cisco/mindmeld/docs/source/blueprints/home_assistant.rst

 4. Dialogue States
 ^^^^^^^^^^^^^^^^^^

+Dialogue state logic can get arbitrarily complex.
+Simple handlers could just return a canned text response while sophisticated handlers can make 3rd party calls, calculate state transitions and return complex responses.
+For handling intents in the Dialogue Manager, Workbench provides a helpful programming construct for consolidating duplicated dialogue state logic.
 In E-mart example, we can define a dialogue state for every intent.
 Workbench3 also supports defining one dialogue state for multiple intents.
-Choosing the right programming pattern for dialogue states requires a familiar and nuanced understanding of Workbench paradigm as well as the underlying application logic.
 In this section we will explore both options in details.

 In the home assisstant blueprint, let's take a closer look at these intents for controlling doors: `close_door`, `open_door`, `lock_door`, and `unlock_door`.
 Let's define a dialogue state for each of these intents.